RtjShreyD/openai_playground/voicebot/README.md

 ### Debugging from Twilio Dashboard

-   Login on Twilio console , and then Twilio Dashboard will open, then click on the monitor section so you can check all the content of the conversation done during the call using Twilio .
+13. Login on Twilio console , and then Twilio Dashboard will open,then click on the monitor section so you can check all the content of the conversation done during the call using Twilio.
     ![Alt text](readmeassets/Dashboard_main.png)

     Click on the `Log` , so can access the various contents in distinct way.